 Monasteries were accessed by rope ladders, while the old and the sick were hauled up in a net raised by a hoist; as a matter of fact this equipment was mainly used for commodities.

-Ways of accessing the monastery of Agia Triada; (inset) people waiting on the steps for the access door to be opened<
+Ways of accessing the monastery of Agia Triada; (inset) people waiting on the steps to the entrance door

 Although some modern visitors would enjoy being raised in a net, as a sort of extreme sport, today the monasteries are accessed via steps cut into the rock and commodities arrive via small cable cabins.